SSWConsulting/SSW.Rules.Content/rules/efficient-anchor-names/rule.md

 ```

 ::: bad
-Bad example - Beginning with a number, spaces within, and not meaningful anchor name
+Bad example - Beginning with a number, spaces within, and meaningless anchor name
 :::

 ```html